pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 4. **Remove the `public` Folder**

    - Delete the `public` folder to avoid conflicts with Bedrock's structure.
-   This should be the resulting directory
+   This should be the resulting directory .
+   Before the deletion:
    ```directory
    Local Sites
    ├── bedrock